“Don’t forget,” my wife reminds me, “tomorrow is your mother’s birthday.”

 When she sings, she remembers how to smile.
 When she sings, she forgets how to be confused and afraid.
 When she sings, she forgets that she forgets.

-I have been forgetting more and more since I retired.
+It worries me though when I forget things and I have been forgetting more and more since I retired.
 I forget appointments.
 I forget where I put things.
 I forget what day of the week it is.

 She updates the calendar and makes sure that our doctor and dental appointments fall on the same day at the hour – least I forget.